r0oth3x49/udemy-dl/README.md

 - Download/save lecture names (option: `--names`).
 - Download lectures containing unsafe *unicode* characters in title/name (option: `--unsafe`).

+## ***Create a local website for the downloaded course***
+[This tool](https://github.com/karimelgazar/course_to_local_website) creates a local website on your machine
+- You can access your videos, subtitles and html files all in one place
+- provides lots of shortcuts to make you more productive and to save you alot of time
+- great design

+Please, go to [this link](https://github.com/karimelgazar/course_to_local_website) to know more about it and how to use it

 ## ***How to login with cookie***

 The `cookies.txt` file should have the following simple format, eg: